jonnygrant/compile_assert/README.md

 # compile_assert
-Demonstrate how compiler asserts can be implemented, these are evaluated at build time in an optimized build, not at runtime.
-This saves runtime performance.
+Demonstrate how compiler asserts can be implemented, these are evaluated at build time in an optimized build, not at runtime!
 It is implemented in compile_assert.h and works well in C/C++.

-There are limitations, like the need for the compiler to verify all paths to the static function, so the public API is obliged to check parameters, before passing them to the private static API.
+There are limitations, like where the compile_assert is within a function, it must be static so the compiler can verify all paths (means can't put checks within a public interface API) as the compiler needs to verify all paths to the a function, so the public API is obliged to check parameters, before passing them to the private static API. example 13 shows how to provide a checked public API, that helps by putting the API checks, all on the caller's side of the code, rather than the callee (the implemented API function).

-I'll write a few examples, which demonstrate how it works.
+I'll write a few examples, which demonstrate how it can work.
 NB, these examples aren't production code.

 I'm also interested to hear any other approaches that work at compile time (not simply using a static analyzer), and which don't add runtime assert() and such things.

 These compiler asserts draw attention to code paths that are able to pass invalid parameters by stopping the build.
 It's a way for an programmer to specify the constraints, the prerequisites of the function or class.
 When they're not 100% met the build error gives an opportunity for a programmer to address the issue.
+Remedial action can be taken, to make the that code safer and more secure.

 # description of each example